SAZZAD-AMT/Cyber-Security-Securing-a-networked-system-with-Public-Key-Infrastructure-Implementing-CMD/README.md

 One Time Pad, Vigenere Tableau.

 <li> Pass up to level 14 in Bandit Wargame
-<li> Configure root CA, sub CA, and a server that uses https://
+<li> Configure root CA, sub CA, and a server that uses https: //
 <li> Password Cracking
 <li> Apply Mask attack on the hash using hashcat.
 <li> Understand the basics and problems of Diffie-Hellman Key Exchange